-Following completion of her internship at the Mayo Clinic, she returned to her hometown of Lexington and completed an Anatomic Pathology residency, followed by a Neuropathology fellowship at the University of Kentucky.
+Following completion of her internship at the Mayo Clinic, she returned to her hometown of Lexington and completed an anatomic pathology residency, followed by a neuropathology fellowship at the University of Kentucky.
 Academically, she has presented her research at several national and international meetings and has been published in multiple peer-reviewed journals.
 She also directed and taught several didactic curricula for pathology, neurosurgery and neurology residents, receiving a departmental teaching award for her efforts in resident education.

 Undergraduate: BS, University of Kentucky